PaloAltoNetworks/panhandler/docs/running.rst

     curl -s -k -L http://bit.ly/2xui5gM | bash

+This command will bring up
-If you need special requirements, such as custom volume mounts or non-standard ports, you may use one of the following `docker run` commandsL:
+If you need special requirements, such as custom volume mounts, non-default username and password, or non-standard ports, you should use one of the following `docker run` commands:

 Running the Panhandler Docker Container
 ---------------------------------------